sakana28/notebook/Project/Sobel_doku.md

 The Xilinx FIFO IP core is used as an output buffer and can hold up to 32 8-bit data.
 The inverting programmable full signal of this IP core, which is configured with a threshold of 16, is connected to the Sobel IP's output port axis_ready.
 This means that the Sobel IP stops receiving data from the upstream AXI-DMA IP when 16 data are stored in the buffer and are not output to the next module by a valid transfer, to prevent potential data corruption.

 ## Simulation

 A test bench and two C programs are provided to generate appropriate stimuli and to check the functionality of the image edge detection IP. files list

 - tb_kontrolle_file.vhd -- A test bench that instantiates all modules in Sobel IP except the Output_buffer module.
 It can read a text file as stimulus and generate another output text file.
 - rgb32_zero_gen.c -- A C program to pad 0 and convert a 100x100 BMP image file to a text file.
   - Arguments: rgb32_zero_gen file_in file_out
 - txttobmp.c -- A C program to convert a text file to a 100x100 BMP image file.
   - Arguments: txt2bmp file_in file_out

 The following figure shows the input image
 ![[Pasted image 20220928214551.png]]
 The following figure shows the output image after being processed using the Sobel test modules.
 ![[Pasted image 20220928214629.png]]

 ## Software

 files list:

+- main.c
+- platform.c
+- platform.h
+- platform_config.h
+- rgbtoyuv422.c
+- rgbtoyuv422.h
+- SDoperation.h
+- SDoperation.c
+- sobel_dma.h
+- sobel_dma.c
+- sobel.h

+Driver from Avnet example design:

 - video_frame_buffer.h
 - video_generator.h
 - video_generator.c